PHBS opening a campus in UK: a turning point for China’s higher education

 Peking University, Feb.
 28, 2017: In September 2016, Times Higher Education, the world’s leading higher education magazine, based in London, released its World University Rankings 2016-2017.
 As one of China’s flagship universities, Peking University has improved its position––currently at 29th in the world compared with 42nd the previous year.

-Within this context, Peking University HSBC Business School (PHBS) has taken a bold step to invest in a new campus in Oxford.
+Within this context, Peking University HSBC Business School (PHBS) has taken a bold step to invest in a new campus in the UK.
 Not only is this new investment a milestone for PKU but also for the development of China’s higher education, given its inferior position globally over the past century.
 China is opening its higher education market to the World.
-Since the University of Nottingham established its campus in Ningbo in 2004 as the first Western University entrant to open its campus in China since the reform, more Western universities have opened up their campuses in China to compete directly with Chinese domestic universities.
+Since the University of Nottingham established its campus in Ningbo in 2004 as the first Western University entrant to open its campus in China since reform, more Western universities have opened up their campuses in China to compete directly with Chinese domestic universities.

 PHBS and Shenzhen, China